irfan-yusanif/term-project-jobs-portal-with-company-pages/README.md

 - User can create company page (jobs will appear under respective company page)
 - Other users can apply to jobs
 - Chat feature  (users can send queries regarding jobs)

+Note: it's a term project and no longer maintained